 Customers always check who produced the honey.
 So they’ll want to see your name and address on the label.
 Also, mention your website so they can find you quickly.

 And this is what pretty much needs to appear on your honey labels.
 So take your time to put all the puzzle pieces together.
 In the end, your amazing artwork will speak highly of your brand.

 I hope the information and ideas in this post sweetened your day and helped you get a picture of the honey labeling process.

-And when you’re ready to print them out…
+When you’re ready to print your labels out…

 5. Print Your Custom Honey Labels With YourBoxSolution

 We’re more than delighted to make that happen.

 For all orders of 250 or more units, orders will be shipped on rolls with a 3″ diameter.

 For orders of less than 250 units, labels will be shipped in one large roll that may be several labels wide.